benjaminoakes/www.benjaminoakes.com/_posts/2024-06-26-How-to-Spot-a-Fake-MicroSD-Card-and-Avoid-Being-Scammed.md

 [Here's a build](https://www.benjaminoakes.com/assets/f3-qt) for `f3-qt` for amd64 Ubuntu Linux.
 I built this on Ubuntu 22.04, but it might work on other versions.
 It's not hard to build ([instructions](https://github.com/zwpwjwtz/f3-qt/blob/master/INSTALL)), but if you're unfamiliar, this download may help you.

+(Aside: I'm a software developer, but not a C++ developer.
+I thought I'd take [a quick try at improving this app](https://github.com/zwpwjwtz/f3-qt/pull/21).)

 After determining the actual capacity, use a program like GNOME Disks to delete the large partition and then make a single small partition of the actual capacity.
 After partitioning, you can confirm that it will work correctly with F3 if you would like.
 It'll go a lot faster with a smaller partition.

 In any case, I hope this helps anyone else in the same scenario.
 Best of luck!